Search

 This course provides currently licensed CNAs an opportunity to prepare for practice in an expanded role and to perform certain technical skills beyond basic CNA training.
 Students develop knowledge and skills through classroom instruction and hands-on activities in the campus lab.
 Emphasis is on sterile techniques, wound care, discontinuing IV catheters, urinary procedures, respiratory procedures, tube feeding and electrocardiography.

 Enrolled students must pass a comprehensive written examination and a final skills practicum at the required level.
 Students who successfully complete the course are eligible to apply for certification through the Wyoming State Board of Nursing.
-There is a $10 fee and licensure candidates may be required to provide documentation of 1500 hours of work as a CNA on the application form.
+There is a $10 fee and licensure candidates may be required to provide documentation of 1500 hours of work as a CNA.

 For more information, contact Stacey Stanek at 307-855-2226 or email sstanek@cwc.edu